 Men are Men regardless of their Sexuality.
-Arising from online discussions I have learned about a common misconception particularly differentiating between heterosexual and homosexual men.
+Arising from online discussions I have learned about a common misconception, particularly about differentiating between heterosexual and homosexual men.
 This is the stereotype that gay men are promiscuous, a stereotype often perpetuated by gay men themselves.
-However, if heterosexual men had the same opportunities to pick up a partner as same-sex attracted men do, there would be a lot more promiscuous heterosexual men out there than there already is.
+However, if heterosexual men had the same opportunities to pick up a partner as same-sex attracted men do, there would be a lot more promiscuous heterosexual men out there than there already are.

 What I Do

 Queensland has been often described and considered as Australia’s equivalent to the State of Texas.
 This is not intended as a criticism as it is a wonderful place to live.
 However, for varied societal reasons, it is a conservative state.
 Through 20-plus years working with men, I have found that this conservatism has had a negative impact on the acceptance of sexual orientation and personal diversities.

 In my private time, I communicate with men through online chat websites such as Grinder, Scruff, Tinder, and Blendr.
 My profile states that I am a clinical sexologist.
 I receive numerous messages from men of all ages asking me whether I can assist them with difficulties such as sexual dysfunctions, sexual orientation, low self-esteem, and relationship difficulties.

 I have found that the level of trust that they have for me, a stranger on a chat line profile, is bewildering.
 Research continues to identify that many men find it difficult to reach out for support with matters of health, especially in relation to their sexual health.
 It has become obvious that behind a computer or on their mobile phone app, many feel safer being open about topics that they would rarely communicate or address in person.
 Most men have questions in regards to their sexuality, but very few have someone appropriate to ask.
 This belief has been confirmed by the willingness and openness of the online conversations that I have been engaged in.